Georgios Christakis-Zografos

 Georgios Christakis-Zografos (Γεώργιος Χρηστάκης-Ζωγράφος; 1863–1920) was a Greek politician, minister of foreign affairs and president of the Autonomous Republic of Northern Epirus (1914).

 Life

 Studies and early career

 He was the son of the entrepreneur and benefactor Christakis Zografos, from Qestorat, (Lunxhëri) in the Gjirokastër prefecture.
 Christakis-Zografos studied in Paris and in Munich law and political science.
 When he returned in Greece, he was involved in agricultural reforms especially according to the large fields his father possessed in Thessaly.
 During this period he supported the concept that the large feudal estates (called cifliks during the period) of the region should be expropriated and redistributed to those who owned no land.
 He sold to non-land owners much of his agricultural fields in extremely low prices.
+Through his father he was of Albanian descent.

 1905–1913

 In 1905, he was elected to the Greek Parliament for the Karditsa prefecture.
 In 1909, he served as Foreign Minister under Dimitrios Rallis.
 After the First Balkan War, he was appointed Governor General of newly liberated from the Greek Army Epirus region.
 Christakis-Zografos served as Governor General of Epirus from March 29 (March 16 OS), 1913 until December 31 (December 18 OS) of the same year.